MichiOnes/QoQo_Quantum_Cryptography_Docker/README.md

 **Notice that all these actions can also be run from *Docker Desktop***.

-## Possible Errors with Windows Operating System
+## FAQ Section (Frequently Asked Questions)

+In this section, we will address possible errors when running the simulation environment:

-If **running the *Docker* on *Windows* operating system, raises the error *Mount denied* or *permission denied***, we can follow the next steps to solve the issue:
+1. If **running the *Docker* on *Windows* operating system, raises the error *Mount denied* or *permission denied***, we can follow the next steps to solve the issue:

     1. Open *Docker Desktop*.
     2. Click on the configuration (gear) icon, located in the top right-hand corner, that will open the *Settings*.
     3. In the left panel, click on *Resources* --> *File sharing*.
     4. In this page, at the bottom, we will see a list of folders or disks that can be shared with *Docker* containers.
     5. Check that the disk or folder where the project is located appears in that list.
 For example, if your project is in `D:\proyectos\docker`, the disk `D:` should be shared.
 If the only disk appearing is `C:` but your project is in a different disk, select the disk or folder and click on the symbol *+* to add that *path* to the list.
     6. Click on *Apply & Restart* to apply the changes.

+2. **On Windows, you may have an outdated version of WSL (Windows Subsystem for Linux)**.
+To fix this error, simply run the following command in the Windows console: `wsl --update`

 ### License